connortbot/podcast-diarizer/diary.md

 Hi, Ira Glass.
 Hi.
 We're trying to manipulate the radio playhouse listeners.
 ```
 Where `SPEAKER 8` is Shirley Jihad.
 The second `Hi` is actually spoken by `Ira Glass`, or `SPEAKER 4`.

+Additionally, the pipeline essentially ignores the agglomerative clustering.
+Its almost redundant.

+# Block 4: Metrics
+On Day 1.
+At this point in the process, there were other things I really wanted to work on that just was not time-efficient for my limit:
+- Smaller segments to reduce mistakes with multiple speakers in one segment (see Block 3 above).
+- Other methods of clustering such as K-Means or specifically [this paper](https://www.sciencedirect.com/science/article/abs/pii/S0885230821000619?via%3Dihub).
+This can change the amount of input we would require from a pipeline user, such as number of speakers as opposed to a large excerpt of a transcript (the former of which is much easier to provide for most filmmakers).
+Additionally, other ways of influencing clusters with labels besides centroids.
+- Increase overall speed - segmentation (~2.5m) is the most time-consuming aspect.
+Besides better hardware, I'd like to learn more about how...and possibly influencing segmentation by fine-tuning a model on the dataset.

+For this block, though, I should focus on semi-supervision, that is, only providing percentages of the complete transcript. `metrics.ipynb` will calculate DERs between the true `transcript.rttm` and the other transcripts I've generated at each iteration of the pipeline to see how it improves.
+I'll also start showing the relationships between DER,JER and amount of supervision.

+Allons-y:bangbang: :o

+Update:
+After working on it a bit more, I'm stupidly realizing that `refined-pipeline.ipynb`'s clustering section is super redundant - it literally overrides whatever work was done with Agglomerative and just assigns everything to the labels...

+I've run into a fundamental issue that seems to be withstanding in constrained clustering - whereby the added constraints fail to provide any improvements or, in some cases, even weaken the clustering.
+A good example is adding constraint matrices to `scikit-learn` `AgglomerativeClustering`, which weakens the clustering by introducing weaknesses of single linkage.

+### agglo-cop
+My first pass was using an iteration of `AgglomerativeClustering` to set the centroids (via means) for a semi-supervised `COPKmeans` algorithm, whereby the labeled data is stacked onto the unlabeled and used to create must-link and cannot-link constraints.
+While this is the best hit at semi-supervision that I've found, it was simply worse the `base-pipeline`.
+The DER went from roughly `15%` to `17%`, indicating that the semi-supervision overly biased the latter clustering.

+I'll attempt another method, which is doing one pass of `AgglomerativeClustering` with a connectivity constraint matrix.

+### agglo-constrained
+No supervision: `17.70%`
+With supervision coeff (custom connectivity matrix):
+`0.05 -> 18.65%`
+`0.2 -> 18.72%`
+`0.4 -> 17.68%`
+`0.5 -> 17.68%`
+`0.6 -> 16.29%`
+`0.7 -> 16.31%`
+`0.8 -> 17.75%`
+Using `kneighbors_graph` with `n_neighbors = 30`:
+`0.1 -> 16.38%`
+`0.2 -> 16.35%`
+`0.4 -> 17.07%`
+`0.6 ->  16.38%`
+Using both methods in tandem:
+`0.1 -> 16.38%`
+`0.2 -> 16.35%`
+`0.4 -> 16.30%`
+`0.5 -> 17.77%`
+`0.6 ->  16.38%`

+There are other options that I'd love to compare and contrast once I have the time:
+- Cross validation, Bayesian (mentioned earlier)
+- Models like GMMs or HMMs ([example](https://github.com/cr7anand/semi-speaker-diarization))

+I was hoping that I'd have the time to explore other methods, especially neural-network based ones, that would reduce DER more with supervision.
+But, for now, I'll have to settle for this pipline's relatively accuracy (although 16% is still quite high...)

+# Block 5: Write, Write, Write
+At this point, I spent way too long on Block 4 - I think to get noticeably better results with the supervision I would need to spend some more time researching and implementing a specific method (e.g Bayesian HMM, as mentioned earlier).
+In which case, I should build the pipeline to be modular enough that I can switch out the clustering method at will.

+Since Block 4 took so long, going to spend a little more time adapting everything into useable `PDPipeline` + any other needed classes.
+Will consolidate this diary writeup into `future_work.md`, `summary.md`, `results.md`.
+Finally, use the finished pipeline to make all output examples, with their respective transcripts labeled with their DER/JER metrics.

+### Metrics
+For the writeup, I'll include the following figures:
+- DER/JER with respect to percentage of labeled segments provided
+- DER/JER across each pipeline iteration, e.g COPKmeans vs KNeighbors+Agglomerative